Back in July last year we put out the call to find our Faces of the Library and were overwhelmed with the responses we received.

 Helmalie has been a member at CCL for over a decade.
 Through her patronage at the library she has been able to constantly find books that she loves in both English and her native language, Sinhala.
 Her personal highlight of being a library member was when she was invited to participate in an Author’s Corner program last year to talk about a book of short stories that she wrote.
 She never envisaged being part of a library program that she loved so much!

 Sakura has been borrowing books from her local library ever since she can remember and visits regularly during the school holidays.
-Books are a way for her to escape the normalities of life and be transported into world’s where anything is possible!
+Books are a way for her to escape the normalities of life and be transported into worlds where anything is possible!
 Her library allows her to read books to her heart’s content, all for free.
 She really loves reading and says she could spend days, if not weeks in her local library!

 Elissa and Hallie – Pakenham

 Elissa is new to the Pakenham area and loves her library.
 She visits weekly for Rhyme Time with her baby daughter, Audrey and uses almost all of the other services available to her.
-She also runs a books club using books from CCL and loves reading to her daughter.
-Moving to a new area and having an abundance of resources to her at her library have made the transition that much easier.
+She also runs a book club using books from CCL and loves reading to her daughter.
+Moving to a new area and having an abundance of resources available to her at her library have made the transition that much easier.

 The library has become Hallie’s second home!
 Since she was around 2 years of age, she has been attending the library once a month, borrowing up to 20 books at a time.
 She has attended Tinies Time, completed the Victorian Reading Challenge every year and used the library as her inspiration for Book Week.
 No matter how many advances are made in technology, Hallie says she will always enjoy the comfort of sinking into the chairs at her local library and reading her way through a plethora of books!